SMACE: A New Method for the Interpretability of Composite Decision Systems: Evaluation

 \section{Evaluation}

-One of the reasons interpretability is challenging is the lack of adequate metrics to measure the quality of explanations.
+What makes interpretability even more challenging is the lack of adequate metrics to appropriately assess the quality of explanations.
 In this section we compare the results obtained with SMACE and those obtained by applying the default implementations of SHAP\footnote{\url{https://github.com/slundberg/shap}} and LIME\footnote{\url{https://github.com/marcotcr/lime}} on the whole decision system.
-We first show empirically that SHAP and LIME do not satisfy the properties stated in Section \ref{sec:explain_rules} and we therefore argue that they are not suitable methods in this context.
-The input data consists of $1000$ instances, each with three randomly generated components as uniform in $[0,1]^3$.
+We first perform a qualitative analysis on simple use cases, where we can get a complete understanding of the decision provided by the system.
+We show that SHAP and LIME do not satisfy the properties stated in Section \ref{sec:explain_rules} and we therefore argue that they are not suitable in this context.
+Finally, we perform a sanity check on aggregate explanations on three different realistic use cases.